sxyu/pixel-nerf/README.md

 The full, parallelized evaluation code is in `eval/eval.py`.

 ## Approximate Evaluation
-The full evaluation can be extremely slow (taking many days).
+The full evaluation can be extremely slow (taking many days), especially for the SRN dataset.
 Therefore we also provide `eval_approx.py` for *approximate* evaluation.

 - Example `python eval/eval_approx.py -D <srn_data>/cars -n srn_car -c conf/exp/srn.conf`